jglrxavpok/jglrxavpok.github.io/_posts/2024-1-19-recreating-nanite-lod-generation.markdown

 You can see the implementation [here](https://github.com/jglrxavpok/Carrot/commit/f26c5a36ca87408dbf6bd8d829a4e77503152941#diff-0ae13bf50f987db851b49f1c460e3b14a19d57a9e9e41b32161d682f0b052914), but it is not properly tested so there might be surprises hiding in this code.

+⚠️ **Update**: This implementation has a major flaw, [see the follow-up article](/2024/03/12/recreating-nanite-faster-lod-generation.html#fixing-quality).

 I advise to build a k-d tree per LOD, with the vertices of the previous LOD.
 Building a single k-d tree for the entire mesh has the following issues:
 - There is no guarantee vertices are stable between LODs: I think nothing prevents a vertex to simplify to a vertex that was not inside one of the previously simplified versions of the original mesh.
 - I wanted to merge vertices that are close enough in the current simplified mesh, and reduce vertex count.
 By restricting the k-d tree to vertices inside the previous LOD, I can ensure that at best I do simplify the mesh further, and at worst I don't modify the mesh.